DaudRameez/afterschoolFrontend-/README.md

 # After School – Frontend (Vue.js)

-Static Vue 2 site (CDN, no build step) hosted on **GitHub Pages**.
+Static Vue 2 site hosted on **GitHub Pages**.
-Talks to the Express/MongoDB Atlas backend using `fetch` with promises — no axios, no XMLHttpRequest.
+Talks to the Express/MongoDB Atlas backend using `fetch` with promises.

 ## Pages